arthurxavierx/vim-caser/README.md

 `vim-caser` makes it easy to convert between multiple word casings, from `camelCase` to `snake_case` to `Title Case`, it blends nicely with Vim's editing features such as _motions_, _text objects_ and _visual mode_.

+All mappings below must be followed by a motion or a text object, or be applied within visual mode.

  Case | Mapping
 ------|---------
 `MixedCase`  | `gsm`